 Based on this analysis, SDG&E is proposing to update its existing standard TOU periods to include additional super-off-peak period hours.
-SDG&E is proposing to update its standard base TOU periods to: 1) better reflect cost-causation as shown in the marginal commodity cost study in the prepared direct testimony of SDG&E witness Jeff DeTuri (Chapter 5); 2) encourage customers to shift energy consumption to daytime hours when significant renewable generation is available, thereby helping reduce GHG emissions; and 3) provide more opportunities for customers to shift load into the Super Off-Peak period.
-Figure AP-2 below displays SDG&E's proposed Base TOU periods.
+SDG&E is proposing to update its standard base TOU periods to: 1) better reflect cost-causation as shown in the marginal commodity cost study in the revised prepared direct testimony of SDG&E witness Jeff DeTuri (Chapter 5); 2) encourage customers to shift energy consumption to daytime hours when significant renewable generation is available, thereby helping reduce GHG emissions; and 3) provide more opportunities for customers to shift load into the Super Off-Peak period and manage their bills.
+Figure SP-2 below displays SDG&E's proposed Base TOU periods.